-The law was intended to curb skyrocketing credit-card balances among college students, who were the targets of aggressive marketing campaigns by credit-card companies.
+The law was intended to curb skyrocketing credit card balances among college students, who were the targets of aggressive marketing campaigns by credit card companies.
 The law is a success.
-A recent GAO study found student credit-card use has fallen.
-Today, students with credit cards spend an average of $171 a month, but nearly 3 out of 4 pay off their balances every month.
-Only about 1 in 10 students make the minimum payments.
+The most recent Sallie Mae Bank study found that students with credit cards have an average monthly balance below $500, and over 60 percent pay off their balances every month.
+Only around eight percent make just the minimum payment.

 Because the law requires co-signers for dependent students, the co-signer (usually a parent) acts as a spending throttle and financial coach to a spendthrift student.
 If the co-signer doesn't rein in the student, the co-signer assumes the risk of repaying a balance.
 Late or missed payments are reported on both the student's and the co-signer's credit reports.
 Even worse, the co-signer has liability for the debt.

 Glossary: Key Terms to Know Before Applying For a Credit Card

 Some credit card issuers charge yearly fees to extend you're credit.
 Some waive fees for the first year, and not all companies charge annual fees.
 Annual fees generally are non-refundable even if you close the account within a year's time.

 The APR is the interest rate charged on credit card balances carried monthly.
 It is usually reflective of the applicant's credit history and score.
 Applicants with low credit scores may be charged higher APRs.

 An issuer may assess a fee when you transfer an outstanding balance from one credit card to another.
 The fee typically is based on the amount of the transfer and/or is a flat fee per transaction.